INFORMSJoC/2021.0313/README.md

 ```
 to install the package.

-After installation, the user can start R and run the following code to see that it was indeed installed:
+After installation, you can start R and run the following code to see that it was indeed installed:
 ```r
 library(AMIAS)
 set.seed(0)